-To create a row in the alarmTable, the SetRequest PDU must be able to create the row in one single-set operation.
-All OIDs in the SetRequest PDU should be type OID.0 type for entry creation.
+To create a row in the alarmTable, all OIDs in the SetRequest PDU should be type OID.0.
 The table has a maximum number of 256 rows.

 To create a SetRequest PDU for the alarmTable, the following values are required: